quangdaon/memey/README.md

 In order to start using Memey, you first need to create an account on <https://imgflip.com/>.
 Please note that this utility is meant for personal use only and that your login credentials will be stored in a JSON file in plain text.
 When you first install the project, run `meme login` to proceed to the login steps.

 Once you have logged in, you can start using Memey to create memes.
 In order to do so, you must run the `meme` command and pass it three options.
-This generates a url that automatically gets copied to your clipboard.
+This generates a url that automatically gets copied to your clipbwoard.

 - `s` - The search query.
 Memey will attempt to find a meme that matches the results.
 - `t` (optional)* - The Top text.